Economics Partners

 Advisory Board Members

-The Advisory Board is an independent organization providing support and assistance to UNC Greensboro’s Department of Economics.
-The Board was established in 2015 with the purpose of providing advice and counsel to the department on how it may better serve its students, the University, and the economics profession, and to support and advocate on behalf of the Department to the community it serves.
-The mission of the board is to advise the Department on its progress and interactions with students, business partners, and community to develop, plan and facilitate specific targeted activities that advance goals both at the departmental and School level.
-In carrying out this mission, the Board and its members will:
+The Advisory Board of the Economics Department is an independent organization providing support and assistance to the UNC Greensboro Economics Department.
+The Board was established in 2015 with the purpose of providing advice and counsel to the department on how it may better serve its students, the University, and the Economics Profession, as well as to support and be an advocate on behalf of the Economics department to the community which it serves.
+The mission of the Board is to advise the department regarding its progress and interactions with students, business partners, and community relations to develop, plan and facilitate specific targeted activities that advance goals both at the departmental and College level.
+In carrying out this mission the Board and its members will:

-1. Provide advice to the Department Head in defining the vision that leads to the betterment of the economics department and its students
+1. Provide advice to the Department Head in defining the vision that leads to the betterment of the Economics Department and its students.

-Mr. Andrew Hiles
+Mr. Andy Hiles

-Mr. John Quigley,
+Mr. John Quigley

 Share This